 Bidding is currently underway to elevate Milton Keynes’s town status to heights it’s never achieved before.
 In a presentation put forward in 2015, local councillors outlined their plans to transform the area into an international city through increased inward investment, strong leadership and greater media support.

-Formula one Glory
+Formula one Glory by MILTON KEYNES EXPLORATION

 The Red Bull Racing team are based in Milton Keynes and bagged four back-to-back drivers’ and constructors’ championships between 2010 and 2013.
 Car fanatics can try their hand on a few bends at the Daytona karting venue, where you’ll find a 1360m long International Circuit made up of 11 corners.